 09/01 : Diploma in Mathematics with R. Farwig

-You can find citation data on my ResearcherID page.
+You can find citation data on my ResearcherID page or Google Scholar page.

 - J. Kusch, R.G.
 McClarren, M. Frank: Filtered Stochastic Galerkin Methods For Hyperbolic Equations, arXiv:1808.00819 [math.NA]

 - P. Richter, M. Frank, E. Abraham: Multi-objective optimization of solar tower heliostat fields

 - M.P.
 Laiu, M. Frank, C.D.
 Hauck: A Positive Asymptotic Preserving Scheme for Linear Kinetic Transport Equations, to appear in SIAM J. Sci.
 Comput.

 - T. Trimborn, L. Pareschi, M. Frank: Portfolio Optimization and Model Predictive Control: A Kinetic Approach, to appear in Discrete Cont.
 Dyn.
 B